 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
-It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control any FX.
+It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control any engine parameter.

 here goes the engine parameter variable.
-Basically you can consider the engine parameter variable like an address – house number – to tell Kontakt what to control at all.
-For example the variable $ENGINE_PAR_VOLUME addresses the volume either inside the amplifier module, inside the bus module or the main volume – depending on the other settings like group, slot and generic (see below).
-All engine parameters start with the prefix “$ENGINE_PAR_” There are many many engine parameter variables and you find them all listed in your KSP reference guide under “Engine Parameter Variables” so there’s no need to list them here.
+Basically you can consider the engine parameter variable like an address – house number or place – to tell Kontakt what to control at all.
+For example the variable $ENGINE_PAR_VOLUME addresses all volumes (see image).
+Via group, slot, generic you define exactly which volume you like to address of which more below.
+All engine parameters start with the prefix “$ENGINE_PAR_” There are many many engine parameter variables and you find them all listed in your KSP reference guide under “Engine Parameter Variables”.

 here goes the value you “send” to the engine.
-It’s any integer between 0 to 1000000 in most of the cases.
+In most cases it’s any integer between 0 to 1000000.
 Kontakt translates this value into any engine specific value.
-So in our example 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.
-Sometimes it is required to do some calculations e.g. if you want to set the volume to exactly 0 dB.
-(For $ENGINE_PAR_PAN, 0 would be the very left and 1000000 the very right)
+So 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.

 this can also be considered as an address.
 This time it tells Kontakt on which level to look for the engine parameter.